-- The Configuration registers are used for system configuration: CONFIG0 for system parameters, and CONFIG1 for system and diagnostic parameters. - The RUN register contains motor drive settings used to control the motor movement and phase current. - The fourth writable register, TBLLD, is used for diagnostic configuration and to program the phase current table.
+- The Configuration registers are used for system configuration: CONFIG0 for system parameters, and CONFIG1 for system and diagnostic parameters. - The RUN register contains motor drive settings used to control the motor movement and phase current. - The fourth writable register, TBLLD, is a port that allows sequential loading of the 16 distinct phase current table settings.